Jerai Grant: Fuerza Regia de Monterrey (2024)

+Astros de Jalisco (2025)

+On February 27, 2025, Grant signed with Astros de Jalisco.

 Personal life

 Grant is the son of Harvey and Beverly Grant, and has three brothers: Jerami, Jerian and Jaelin.
 Harvey played college basketball at Clemson and Oklahoma, and was the 12th overall pick in the 1988 NBA draft, going on to play for 11 years in the NBA with Washington (Bullets and Wizards), Portland and Philadelphia.
 Grant's uncle, Horace (twin brother of Harvey), played college basketball at Clemson and was a four-time NBA champion with Chicago and Los Angeles.

 Grant and his partner, Jessica, have a daughter named Halle.
 Grant proposed to his girlfriend during one of Neptūnas home games in 2016.